ynput/OpenPype/website/docs/dev_publishing.md

 Creator that is triggered on reset of create context.
 Can be used for families that are expected to be created automatically without artist interaction (e.g. **workfile**).
 Method `create` is triggered after collecting of all creators.

 :::important
-**AutoCreator** has implemented **remove_instances** to do nothing as removing of auto created instances would in most of cases lead to create new instance immediately.
+**AutoCreator** has implemented **remove_instances** to do nothing as removing of auto created instances would lead to create new instance immediately or on refresh.
 :::

 ```python